alex-mirankov/ngx-phone-field/README.md

 ## Configuration Options

 You can pass various options to configure the behavior of the phone input field through `ngxPhoneFieldParams`.
 The `ngxPhoneFieldParams` input accepts a configuration object, which includes all the properties from `intl-tel-input`.
-You can refer to the full list of properties in the `Initialisation Options` section [here](https://www.npmjs.com/package/intl-tel-input) or see them here:
+You can refer to the full list of properties in the `Initialisation Options` section [here](https://www.npmjs.com/package/intl-tel-input) or see them below:
 .

 | Option                   | Type                                 | Default          | Description                                                                                                                                                                                                                                                                                                                                 |